-An infant born in DCís poorest ward is 10 times likelier to die than one born in the wealthiest.
-Committed to serving low-resourced families of color, Mamatoto Village fights this and other staggering disparities in maternal health care.
-Throughout pregnancy, and for the first three months of the childís life, mothers receive comprehensive, culturally-relevant services (health education, care coordination, labor and breastfeeding support, counseling) that empower them to make informed decisions about their health, their parenting, and their lives.
-Inspired by the care they received, clients often return to complete the Perinatal Workforce Training Program, learning to serve their community as trained community health workers and lactation consultants Ė thereby increasing the number of women of color employed in maternal health and having a positive effect on the local economy.
-Mamatoto believes every mom and every baby deserves quality care.
-Donít you?
+In the Washington region, Black women are four times likelier than their white counterparts to die from childbirth and their infants are 10 times likelier to die than those born in the wealthiest communities.
+Committed to serving under-resourced families of color, Mamatoto fights this and other staggering disparities in maternal health care.
+Throughout pregnancy, and for the first three months after, mothers receive comprehensive, culturally-relevant services (health education, care coordination, labor and breastfeeding support, counseling, nutrition services, and social and mental health supports) that empower them to make informed decisions about their health, their parenting, and their lives.
+Inspired by the care they received, clients often return to serve their community as trained community health workers and lactation consultants – thereby increasing the number of women of color employed in maternal health.
+Because every mom and every baby deserves quality care.

 Headquarters: DC-Ward 7